HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/c_admin_common_sync_via_admin_commands1.md

 -   If the external ID is present, then the command gets the display name, email address, and login names from the configured directory and updates the application database tables with the values from the directory, if they are different.
 This refresh update operation is not logged to the output file.
 -   If a match for the user's external ID is not found in the directory, then the command uses the email address and login names that are contained in the application database tables to continue to search for the user.
 If none of the credentials match, the user is inactivated.
 How the command works when a match on the login names or email address is found differs depending on the parameter that you specified with the command:

-Parameter: **updateOnEmailLoginMatch**: String.
+    Parameter: updateOnEmailLoginMatch: String.
 Options are true or false.
 The default is false.

     **true**

     Specifies that when a match is found in the configured directory based on the login names or email address of the user, the external ID in the application database is automatically updated with the external ID in the configured directory.

     **false**

     Specifies that when a match is found in the configured directory based on the login names or email address of the user, the external ID in the application database is written to the application\_nameUIcSyncCmd.log file.
 You can manually make the update after confirming that the change should be made.

 -   If a match for the user's external ID is not found in the configured directory, nor is a match found for the user's email address and login names, then the state of the user is changed to inactive in the application database.